Fluctuation Spectrum of Critical Fermi Surfaces

 For comparison, in Appendix.\ref{sec:conductivity}, we compute the optical conductivity of the system.
 Although the optical conductivity is an interesting story on its own, it requires a dispersion that breaks Galilean invariance and depends sensitively on the details of the dispersion.
 Furthermore, it does not detect the soft-mode dynamics, and therefore it might not be a good probe for the low-energy physics.

 All of our discussion above has assumed the FS to be circular or convex.
-In Appendix.~\ref{app:noncircular}, we give a qualitative discussion on the effects of FS geometry.
+In Appendix.~\ref{app:noncircular}, we give a qualitative discussion on the effects of FS geometry (We still need to assume the FS to be inversion symmetric.).
 When the FS is convex, the story is qualitatively similar.
 However, our results do not apply to concave FS.

+In our computations, we have set the form factor of the Yukawa coupling to $1$, and we briefly comment on the effect of other form factors.
+In the computation of self-energies and the fluctuation eigenvalues, the form factors are always squared, and it has been argued in Ref.~\cite{DLMaslov2010a} that angular averaging these squared form factors on the FS leads to physically equivalent results.
+Therefore, the form factor are not expected to affect the scalings of the soft-mode eigenvalues.
+However, the form factor can alter the collective responses through the long-range interaction mediated by the critical boson.
+Diagrammatically, this corresponds to the boson 1PI diagram that appears in the response function of fermion bilinears.
+In Yukawa-SYK, this diagram is higher order in $1/N$ and neglected.
+Its effect can be reinstated by the anomaly argument considered in \cite{ZDShi2022,ZDShi2023,DVElse2023,ZDShi2023a}.

 Before we conclude, we also summarize possible experimental tests of our theory. (a) The Pomeranchuk susceptibilities that we computed in Eq.\eqref{eq:Pim} can potentially be measured by optical probes such as Raman scattering \cite{VKThorsmolle2016,TPDevereaux2007,UKarahasanovic2015}. (b) The instability we found may be interpreted as a Pomeranchuk instability that breaks both inversion and time-reversal (see Sec.~\ref{sec:stability}), which may be probed by second-harmonic generation \cite{MFiebig2005}. (c) In the stable regimes near the QCP as shown in Fig.~\ref{fig:pdT}, we have provided predictions for hydrodynamic transport in Table.~\ref{tab:conductance}, which can be tested in transport experiments \cite{RKrishnaKumar2017}.